B0nf4c3/B0nf4c3.github.io/_posts/2024-01-10-Anonforce.md

 mget *
 ```
 ![](../assets/img/try_hack_me/Easy/Anonforce/4.png)
-one file is an image while the other has some guddies
+One file is an image while the other has some guddies
 ![](../assets/img/try_hack_me/Easy/Anonforce/5.png)

 Now we have